iampukar/iampukar.github.io/_pages/about.md

 Outside of work, I am always eager to learn new things and stay updated with the latest trends in technology, web3, and security.
 I enjoy meeting new people and engaging in discussions about global issues, which broadens my perspective and enriches my understanding of the world.
 In my leisure time, I love watching TV series, playing FIFA, and indulging in various activities that keep me refreshed and motivated.

-Please feel free to contact me via my social media accounts.
+Please feel free to contact me via my social media accounts below.